marionbarker/loopdocs/docs/operation/features/carbs.md

 ## Third Party Apps

 If you use a 3rd party app, such as My Fitness Pal, to enter and track carbs and that app also stores the carb values in Apple Health, Loop will read those values from Apple Health and use them in calculating temp basal rates.
 Entries from 3rd party apps cannot be removed from within Loop.
 You will have to edit them in the third party app, or from the Health app.
-Because of this potential for confusion and possible over-dosing of insulin, it is recommended you turn off the ability for any app, other than Loop to write carbohydrate data to the Health app.
+Because of this potential for confusion, it is recommended to turn off Loop's ability to read other apps' carbohydrate data from with the Health app.
 You are asked if you want to enable this when Loop is first installed.
 After installation, you can also go to the Settings App -> Privacy -> Health -> Loop and scroll down to the Allow Loop to Read Data section to turn off `Carbohydrates`.

 ## Carb Absorption Model

-More information about the way Loop models the Carbohydrate Effect will be found on the algorithm page when it is updated.
+More information about the way Loop models the Carbohydrate Effect will be found on the algorithm page when it is updated (later).